chr1ce/personal-website/README.md

 # personal-website

-A personal website to express web design creativity and hold general information about Chris Hyde.
+A personal website created to express web design creativity and learn about web development frameworks/workflows.

+Currently hosted through GitHub Pages.

+### Dependencies

++ three.js library (3D animation)
++ Vite for local testing and the final build in ./dist